sshenghu/sshenghu.github.io/_pages/about.md

 was supervised by [Professor Ying-Chang Liang](https://scholar.google.com/citations?user=HybIiJ8AAAAJ&hl=en) and [Professor Yiyang Pei](https://scholar.google.com.sg/citations?user=-NBbi8YAAAAJ&hl=en).

+### Recent News

+[08/2022] I was awarded the Jon W. Mark Graduate Scholarship in Communication.

+[08/2022] One paper was accepted by IEEE GLOBECOM 2022.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.